 - Accident frequency and severity: The frequency - or severity - of past injuries can suggest where to begin your JSAs.

 - Newly established jobs: Tasks that are new may present more risk because your workers are not yet accustomed to these jobs.

 - Potential for severe injuries or illnesses: Jobs that involve hazardous materials or dangerous conditions may have greater potential for accidents.

 - Infrequently performed jobs: Like new tasks, jobs that are performed infrequently may present greater risk because staff members don't know which hazards to anticipate.

 2. Break the job down into specific tasks

-Looking at each individual step, identify hazards that may be present at any give time.
-The Department of Labor emphasized that it's important to examine the entire environment to find any possible hazards.
+Next, you'll want to identify any hazards that may be present at any give time during each task.
+The Department of Labor emphasizes that it's important to examine the entire environment to determine any possible hazard that might exist.
 So the hazard may not necessarily be found in the task itself, but the area where the activity is performed.

 When determining hazards, you also need to assess the risk of injury each hazard poses.
 Most safety professionals utilize risk matrix calculations of the probability and severity of the hazard to determine overall risk.
 You may want to use different levels of a risk matrix depending on how detailed you want your risk calculations to be.